Which subatomic particle is found in the nucleus of an atom and h... | Channels for Pearson+

 1

-Focus on the requirement that the particle must be found in the nucleus and have a positive charge.
+Understand the charge of each subatomic particle: protons have a positive charge, neutrons have no charge (neutral), and electrons have a negative charge.

-Eliminate options that do not meet both criteria: Electrons are outside the nucleus, Neutrons have no charge, and Photons are not part of the nucleus.
+Determine which subatomic particle is located in the nucleus and has a positive charge.
+Both protons and neutrons are found in the nucleus, but only protons have a positive charge.

-Conclude that the subatomic particle that is found in the nucleus and has a positive charge is the Proton.
+Conclude that the subatomic particle found in the nucleus with a positive charge is the proton.

 Related Videos